manuel-serrano/bigloo/doc/port.md

 to seek a port that cannot be changed (for instance, a procedure or a console port).
 The result of these functions is unspecified.
 An error is raised if the position cannot be changed.

-@deffn {bigloo procedure} input-port-reopen
-This function re-opens the input @code{input-port}.
-That is, it reset the position in the @var{input-port} to the first character.

 @deffn {procedure} read